luizfernandorg/request-header-parser/README.md

-# Project created for the exercise of FreeCodeCamp.com
+# Project created for the exercise from FreeCodeCamp.com

 ## install all packages
 `npm install`